 Chocolate Covered Pumpkin Cheesecake Truffles are a super delicious dessert that are perfect for fall and the holidays!

 I love cooking with pumpkin, and even after ‘fall’ starts, I like to keep cooking with it.
 You may recall my One Pot Creamy Pumpkin Pasta or my Pumpkin Coconut Curry Soup, but this recipe is brand new, and everyone is going to flip over it!
-Using only a handful of ingredients, these little balls of joy will be making everyone’s mouth water at your next event!
+Using only a handful of ingredients, these Chocolate Covered Pumpkin Cheesecake Truffles will be making everyone’s mouth water at your next event!
 You HAVE to try them!
 I also made a step by step video so you can see just how simple these are to make; check that out below!

 Once you have the goods, the rest is easy.
-MIX your canned pumpkin with your white cake mix (JUST pumpkin and cake mix, do not add anything else), and then bake that bad boy up.
+Mix your canned pumpkin with your white cake mix (JUST pumpkin and cake mix, do not add anything else), and then bake that bad boy up.
 Once it’s done cooking, crumble it up, and toss it into your stand mixer.
 Add a block of softened cream cheese and let her rip!
 Once everything is mixed together, roll the batter into little balls, and place them onto a baking sheet.
 Pop it into the freezer for about an hour, then take it out and get ready to cover them!
-Melt your Nestle Tollhouse Morsels and then dunk each Pumpkin Cheesecake Ball into the chocolate, and then set back onto the baking sheet.
+Melt your chocolate chips and then dunk each Pumpkin Cheesecake Ball into the chocolate, and then set back onto the baking sheet.
 Crumble a bit of graham cracker over the top, and then on to the next!
 Keep going and going until you are finished covering all of them, then pop those bad boys back into the freezer for at least 2 hours!
-Boom, DONE!
+Boom, Chocolate Covered Pumpkin Cheesecake Truffles, DONE!

-These are so so tasty and super easy!
+Chocolate Covered Pumpkin Cheesecake Truffles are so so tasty and super easy!
 They keep for a long time in the freezer/fridge too, so you could make them ahead of time and then bring them to a party when you need them!
 How easy is that!
-Make sure you grab your COUPONS and head to Dollar General to pickup your ingredients!

 - 1 15 ounce can Libby's Pumpkin Puree